Korak-997/Korak-997/README.md

 ----------------------------------------
 #### 🔭 I’m currently working on :

 * Improving my skills as a Developer
+* Stackoverflow like website in Kurdish
+  To provide more help for my lovely people in my country

 #### ⚡ Fun fact: Once i forgot my own Birthday :p